 Helps or Reduces the Urge to Smoke: Ok, so I am not sure this has ever been studied, but I know from personal experience as well as through other hiker friends, that they quit smoking by hiking or dramatically cut down on tobacco usage.
 I always found that when my feet hit the trail, I had no urge to smoke (ok maybe once or twice during a long hike while on a break, but the urge quickly passed), in fact, I made it a point to never hike with a pack of smokes.
 I actually quit smoking due to hiking regularly (and I was a pack a day smoker).

-Improve Muscle Strength: Especially in the core, glutes, hip, and leg areas!
+Improve Muscle Strength: Another health benefit of hiking is improved muscle strength especially in the core, glutes, hip, and leg areas!
 If you have never hiked before, spend 2-3 miles on a trail and you will soon realize you have muscles you never knew you had!

 Improve Bone Density: Studies have shown that weight-bearing activities such as walking or hiking produce a force on the bones that promotes bone growth and strength.